 Your request for information has now been considered.
-In respect of Section 1(1)(a) of the Act I can confirm that the Police Service of Northern Ireland does hold some information to which your request relates and this is being provided to you.
-We do not however hold information in relation to request number 3.
-We further consider the information you seek in request number 1 is exempt by virtue of section 40 of FOIA and have detailed our rationale as to why this exemption applies.
+In respect of Section 1(1) (a) of the Act we can confirm that the Police Service of Northern Ireland does hold some information to which your request relates and this is being provided to you.
+We further consider some of the information you seek in the request is exempt by virtue of Section 40 of FOIA and have detailed our rationale as to why this exemption applies.
 We have also provided you with links to guidance issued by the Information Commissioner's Office which we have followed in responding to your request.